-Based on this data, the MOE level at which the State would need to fund K-12 education is 49.8 percent and higher education is 10.5 percent.
-Based on the FY 2022 approved budget, K-12 education accounts for 51.3 percent of the budget, and higher education accounts for just under 10.0 percent of the budget.
+Based on expenditure data, the MOE level at which the State would need to fund K-12 education is 49.8 percent and higher education is 10.5 percent.
+Based on the FY 2022 approved budget, the State has met these requirements.